 The Company has funded its operations to date through both private and public sales of equity securities as well as through cash flows from operations.
-As of March 31, 2001, the Company's principal sources of liquidity included cash, cash equivalents, and marketable securities totaling approximately \$65.1 million.
+As of June 30, 2001, the Company's principal sources of liquidity included cash, cash equivalents and marketable securities totaling approximately \$66.2 million.

-With respect to cash flow, net cash used in operating activities was \$7.2 million for the period ended March 31, 2001 compared to \$12.4 million provided by operating activities in 2000.
-During the quarter ended 2001, net cash used in operating activities primarily reflects the net loss adjusted for depreciation and amortization as well as a decrease in accounts receivable (excluding receivables acquired as part of the iNews acquisition), accounts payable and accrued expenses, and increases in inventories and other current assets.
-During the quarter ended March 31, 2000, net cash used in operating activities primarily reflects the net loss adjusted for depreciation and amortization as well as increases in accounts receivable and other current assets, and decreases in accounts payable and accrued expenses.
+With respect to cash flows, net cash used in operating activities was \$6.2 million for the six months ended June 30, 2001 compared to \$2.1 million used in operating activities in the same period in 2000.
+During the six months ended June 30, 2001, net cash used in operating activities primarily reflects the net loss adjusted for depreciation and amortization as well as an increase in inventory and decreases in accrued expenses and accounts payable, offset by a decrease in accounts receivable.
+During the six months ended June 30, 2000, net cash used in operating activities primarily reflects the net loss adjusted for depreciation and amortization as well as increases in accounts receivable and deferred revenue, and decreases in accrued expenses.

-The Company purchased \$2.7 million of property and equipment during the first quarter of 2001, compared to \$1.7 million in 2000.
+The Company purchased \$4.7 million of property and equipment during the six months ended June 30, 2001, compared to \$3.7 million in the same period in 2000.
 In both of these periods, the purchases were primarily of hardware and software to support research and development activities and for the Company's information systems.
-During the quarter ended March 31, 2001, the Company also made a cash payment, net of cash acquired, of \$5.4 million for the purchase of the remaining 50% of iNews.
-During the quarter ended March 31, 2000, the Company made a cash investment of \$2.1 million in Rocket Network, Inc., a provider of Internet recording studios which allows audio professionals to meet and collaborate on the Internet.
+During the six months ended June 30, 2001, the Company also made a cash payment, net of cash acquired, of \$5.4 million for the purchase of the remaining 50% of iNews.
+During the six months ended June 30, 2000, the Company also made a cash investment of \$2.1 million in Rocket Networks, Inc.